pepstock-org/Charba/README.md

 ### Breaking changes

  * change default value of `xScaleID` and `yScaleID` options to `null`, in the Annotation plugin.
+ * remove `DoubleClickCallback` class because `dblclick` event handler is not supported in the Annotation plugin anymore.

 ### Features